euler-xyz/ethereum-vault-connector/docs/faq.md

 ## How does the EVC handle gasless transactions?

-The EVC handles gasless transactions, also known as meta-transactions, through a permit function.Permit function supports EIP-712 typed data messages that allow arbitrary calldata execution on the EVC on behalf of the signer (Account Owner or Account Operator) of the message.
+The EVC handles gasless transactions, also known as meta-transactions, through a permit function.
+Permit function supports EIP-712 typed data messages that allow arbitrary calldata execution on the EVC on behalf of the signer (Account Owner or Account Operator) of the message.
 This means that a user can sign a message off-chain, which can then be sent to the EVC by another party who pays for the gas.
 This feature is particularly useful in scenarios where a user might not have enough native currency to pay for gas, or in applications that want to abstract away the concept of gas for a better user experience.

 ## How does the EVC support simulations?